 An exhibition organized by the Australian Embassy in Japan will show off the breadth of contemporary Australian architecture in Tokyo this month.

-Twelve architectural projects, ranging from a barramundi discovery centre in remote far-north Queensland, to a shearers’ quarters on Tasmania’s Bruny Island, will be presented through drawings, miniature models and videos.
+Twelve architectural projects, ranging from a discovery centre at a fish farm in remote far-north Queensland, to the adaptive reuse of a former shearers’ quarters on Tasmania’s Bruny Island, will be presented through drawings, miniature models and videos.

 The Universal Principles / Unique Projects exhibition is part of the embassy’s Australia Now program, a soft-power exercise which will highlight Australia’s “cutting-edge innovation, environment-friendly lifestyle, and flourishing creativity.”